Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA: Abstract

 \section{Abstract}

 Galactic cosmic rays (\GCRs) inside the heliosphere are affected by solar modulation.
 To investigate this phenomenon and its underlying physical mechanisms, we have performed a data-driven analysis of the temporal dependence of the \GCR proton flux over the solar cycle.
-We have modeled the solar modulation effect by means of stochastic simulations of cosmic particles in the heliospheric plasma.
-We have constrained our model using the recent time-resolved measurements of \GCR proton fluxes reported by AMS-02 and PAMELA experiments, on monthly basis, from mid-2006 to mid-2017.
-With a global statistical analysis, we have determined the key model parameters that rules the \GCR transport, its dependence on the particle rigidity, and its evolution over the solar cycle.
-Our data sample comprises epochs of solar minimum, solar maximum, as well as epochs with magnetic reversal and opposite polarities.
+The modulation effect was modeled by means of stochastic simulations of cosmic particles in the heliosphere.
+The model were constrained using measurements of \GCR protons made by AMS-02 and PAMELA experiments on monthly basis from 2006 to 2017.
+With a global statistical analysis of these data, we have determined the key model parameters governing \GCR diffusion, its dependence on the particle rigidity, and its evolution over the solar cycle.
+Our results span over epochs of solar minimum, solar maximum, as well as epochs with magnetic reversal and opposite polarities.
 Along with the evolution of the \GCR transport parameters, we study their relationship with solar activity proxies and interplanetary parameters.
 We find that the rigidity dependence of the parallel mean free path of \GCR diffusion shows a remarkable time dependence, indicating a long-term variability in the interplanetary turbulence that interchanges across different regimes over the solar cycle.
-The evolution of \GCR diffusion parameters show a delayed correlation with the sunspot number, reflecting the dynamics of the heliospheric plasma, and different dependencies for opposite states of magnetic polarity, reflecting the influence of charge-sign dependent drift in the \GCR modulation.
+The evolution of the diffusion parameters show a delayed correlation with solar activity proxies, reflecting the dynamics of the heliospheric plasma, and distinct dependencies for opposite states of magnetic polarity, reflecting the influence of charge-sign dependent drift in the \GCR modulation.